antonmry/jexler/side/guide/guide.md

 **More Services**

-Writing your own services is relatively easy, since you can also write services in Groovy even from within the jexler web GUI.
+Writing your own services is relatively easy, since you can also write services in Groovy, even from within the jexler web GUI.

 The trick is that all Groovy scripts in the jexlers directory are part of the class path.